 Michigan has become one of the hottest destinations for fly-fishing.
 The state has hundreds of lakes that produce multiple freshwater species for fly anglers.
 In fact, Lake Michigan boasts some of the best fishing found in Michigan.
 Here, the opportunities are endless for hooking a quality trout, steelhead, salmon or smallmouth bass.

-While there are a multitude of rivers and lakes around Michigan for anglers to land a first-rate catch, here are a few of the most popular locations:
+There are a multitude of rivers and lakes around Michigan for anglers to land a first-rate catch.
+Among the top Michigan fishing destinations, here are a few of the most popular locations:

 - The Manistee River, also known as the “Big Manistee,” is most famous for its steelhead and salmon fishing.

 - The AuSable River is one of the finest trout fisheries in northern Michigan, and in the nation.
 The AuSable is a large and powerful river.
 Trophy brown trout, dainty brook trout, and acrobatic steelhead are caught in exceptional numbers each year.

 - Many anglers come to the Pere Marquette River each season to try for either its first class trout or steelhead fishing.
 Anglers say the size of the fish in this river is outstanding.
 The magnificent Pere Marquette can challenge as well as sooth and reward.